Skip to main content

 Diagnostic metrics

-These metrics show in-depth insight to help narrow down root causes of subpar performance and quickly identify actions to help reduce risk.
-This fourth type of metric is for organisations with maturing Continuous Controls Monitoring capabilities, which won’t be covered in this article.
+These metrics provide in-depth insight to help narrow down the root causes of subpar performance and quickly identify actions to reduce risk.
+This type of metric is for organizations with maturing Continuous Controls Monitoring capabilities, which won’t be covered in this article.
 (But get in touch to find out more about them!)
+Let’s illustrate with an example metric: the percentage of open vulnerabilities more than 14 days old.

+The goal of measuring this metric is to minimize that percentage and therefore reduce risk.
 The policy is to remediate open vulnerabilities within 14 days.
-This is your ‘bar’ and relates to your organisation’s risk appetite and tolerance.
+This is your ‘bar’ and relates to your organization’s risk appetite and tolerance.

 Why coverage metrics are so important

 “Coverage metrics are often forgotten,” says Philippe.
-Policy metrics are almost always in place, because most organisations have policies.
+Policy metrics are almost always in place because most organizations have policies.
 And the same goes for informational metrics (because otherwise you don’t have any numbers).

 “But when they are reported without the element of coverage, the metric is misleading and can’t be fully trusted by the audience.

-“Coverage metrics are hugely important because they help to make security reporting more trustworthy.
+"Coverage metrics are hugely important because they help to make security reporting more trustworthy.
 That means you can have more robust decision-making around improving your cybersecurity posture by strengthening controls that appear weak or adding controls in areas that require it.
 This level of transparency is essential to provide effective governance and oversight by execs and the board.”

-Who owns coverage metrics?
-Philippe says that close monitoring of cyber and tech risk requires access to necessary tooling owned by the first line of defence, IT and security teams, especially when it comes to attack surface, which is about understanding your IT assets.
-However, he has noticed that recently the second and third line of defence teams are becoming more willing to challenge the first line on the validity of security metrics.
+Philippe says that close monitoring of cyber and tech risk requires access to necessary tooling owned by the first line of defense, IT, and security teams, especially when it comes to attack surface, which is about understanding your IT assets.
+However, he has noticed that recently the second and third line of defense teams are becoming more willing to challenge the first line on the validity of security metrics.
 It’s a good step towards improving accountability and transparency in reporting, which is the goal of these metrics, after all.
+Who sees coverage metrics?
+Generally, it’s for the board, risk steering committees, or technology risk.
+“Whoever it is, if they’re being presented with policy or informational metrics alone, it will be misleading.”

 Three tips for creating effective coverage metrics